A vibrant village on a tributary of the river Windrush in the North Cotswolds.

 In 1976 the new Guiting Manor Amenity Trust was founded by Raymond Cochrane to ensure the future of the village lands and houses, nature and the environment, character and community of Guiting Power.

 The Trust owns and manages about 50% of village’s residential properties and lets them out to local people.

 The Trust now owns 69 dwellings and about 2,000 acres.

 The Trust’s farming subsidiary, Guiting Manor Farms, has won various awards including the national Booker Silver Lapwing Trophy for combining good sustainable farming with the conservation of wildlife.

 The village School (built and given to the parish by John Waddingham of Guiting Grange in 1872) was closed down and put up for sale by the local authority.
-The Trustees decided to purchase the building and establish the village Playschool which now plays a central role in the community’s life.
+The Trustees decided to purchase the building which is now leased by Cotswold Montessori Nursery School and now plays a central role in the community’s life.